Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 `Basis` vectors and the origin in both 2D and 3D: https://github.com/godotengine/godot-demo-projects/tree/master/misc/matrix_transform

+Note:
-.. note:: Spatial's "Matrix" section in Godot 3.2's inspector
+ Spatial's "Matrix" section in Godot 3.2's inspector
           displays the matrix as transposed, with the columns horizontal and the rows vertical.
 This may be changed to be less confusing in a future release of Godot.

+Note:
-.. note:: You cannot edit Node2D's transform matrix directly in Godot 3.2's
+ You cannot edit Node2D's transform matrix directly in Godot 3.2's
           inspector.
 This may be changed in a future release of Godot.

 If you would like additional explanation, you should check out